Skip to content

 --ignore-sync-partial-err

---ignore-thp Don't warn about transparent huge page setting.
+--ignore-thp Suppress the warning about transparent huge pages

 -p, --password PASSWORD